 Other artificial sweeteners such as aspartame (Equal, Nutrasweet, and Nutrataste) do not cross the placenta and are considered to be safe in pregnancy.
 The accepted daily intake is about 2800mg per day (about 1-2 servings of aspartame containing foods) Surlacose or Splenda are also considered safe in pregnancy.

 Fish is a good source of Omega-3 fatty acids, but fish may also contain levels of mercury that may be harmful.
-Fish you should avoid include: shark, swordfish, king mackerel, tilefish, tuna steak, or raw fish.
+Fish you should avoid include: shark, swordfish, king mackerel, tilefish, tuna steak (canned is safe), or any type of raw fish.

 Food Bourne Illnesses